11. Concatenate

 Okay, so we have three new accidents that we want to add in.
 But, hang on.
 Can you spot the differences in the data?

 Our columns are in a slightly different order.
-This happens a lot from year-to-year in state datasets: a new data person starts, and they decide to reformat everything, but we’re still using previous years (or they don’t reformat previous years at all).
+This happens a lot from year to year in state datasets: a new data person starts, and they decide to reformat everything.
+But we’ve set everything up using the previous years’ formatting style.

 Luckily, Pandas has a built-in method for dealing with problems like this: concat.

-This method concatenates multiple dataframes into one single dataframe by combining their rows and columns.
+This method concatenates multiple DataFrames into a single DataFrame by combining their rows and columns.

 updated_accident_list = pd.concat([accident_list, new_accident_list])

 How do we check what this actually did?
-Well, let’s take a quick look at our columns.
+Let’s take a quick look at our columns.

 updated_accident_list.count()